 AI is at the heart of all this with the potential for algorithms to both learn what you food you like, keep track of use by dates and analyse exactly which foods currently reside in your fridge.

 Looking further ahead, smart fridges equipped with cameras and other sensors have the potential to even pick up on your moods and emotions.
-Like a cross behind 2001: A Space Odyssey’s HAL and Gordon Ramsay, the fridge will suggest suitable foods depending on how you feel.
+Like a cross between 2001: A Space Odyssey’s HAL and Gordon Ramsay, the fridge will suggest suitable foods depending on how you feel.
 Ideally without turning the air blue.

 Combined with online grocery deliveries, smart fridges have the potential to eradicate trips to the grocery store entirely.